vstinner/faulthandler/doc/index.rst

    Dump the tracebacks of all threads into *file*.
 If *all_threads* is ``False``, dump only the current thread.

+   .. versionchanged:: 2.5
+      Added support for passing file descriptor to this function.

 Fault handler state
 -------------------